 - It is not advisable to store raw cow urine for more than an hour.

 - It is better to take the cow urine for the prescribed time period only.
 For example, if used for indigestion, cow urine should be take only till proper digestion power is restored.

-- It can be used for long time of 3 -4 months, in the treatment of obesity, chronic inflammatory conditions etc.
+- It can be used for long time, like 3 -4 months in the treatment of obesity, chronic inflammatory conditions etc.

 - Cow urine has some benefits for people with diabetes, but it is better to consult Ayurvedic expert.